julesjazz/grapefruitlab/content/print/pity-fear.md

 Didn’t she, like, throw potted plants at your head, or hit you, or whatever?

 **Mia:**
-I don’t know… I mean, yeah.
-I guess so.
+Yeah.
+I don’t know… I mean, I guess so.

 **Josie:**
 You guess so?

 **Mia:**
-Well it’s like… The emotional stuff was worse, right?
-Like harder to see?
-More… cutting. familiar?
+Well it’s like… The emotional stuff was… worse?
+Or harder to see?
+More… cutting.
 Thank god she hit me, so I could leave…

 **Josie:**
 Yikes.
 So what did you say?

 **Mia:**
 I think I just said… “It probably didn’t help?”
-I just felt like, I don’t know — tell yourself whatever you need.
+I don’t know, tell yourself whatever you need, I guess.
 I’m not your therapist.
 I guess that’s the real tragedy, tho, isn’t it?

 **Josie:**
 You should have been a therapist?